jdabank/svg/README.md

 A vector image is numerical data drawn by your applications into fixed shapes that scale automatically.
 If you zoom in on a vector image it still looks sharp, and same if you zoom out.

 The vast majority of websites use vector graphics for their websites.
+Some don't, like this website: https://chi-matic.com/

+Your application looks more professional with a scalable logo.

 ## Let's Check it Out!